 Also thanks to Eric’s scripting, the database auto generates the second important output of the project: a series of country specific information sheets charting key technical specifications of solar products from the database that are available in a given country, as well as the contact information for their local distributors.
 Since the country specific sheets are targeted at serving end users, they are formatted as PDF files in order to be easily printed, circulated, and viewed on mobile devices.

 The Solar Lighting Evaluation updates and expands on the Solar Lantern Suitability Evaluation published by the Comprehensive Initiative on Technology Evaluation (CITE) in 2013, no longer including water resistance as an attribute for comparison (as this is covered by the Lighting Global quality assurance program), and adding additional data from lab testing, such as direct, task, and ambient lighting tests.
-The solar home system component of the Solar Lighting Evaluation is the first to be conducted by D-Lab's Off-Grid Energy group.
+The solar home system component of the Solar Lighting Evaluation is the first to be conducted by D-Lab's Energy Research Group.